Air Fryer Malai Broccoli

 plate of malai broccoli on skewers with a side of sliced onion and green chutney

-What if I told you that you could make restaurant-style malai broccoli right at home, in the air fryer?
-That’s right, no industry tandoor oven is needed here but you’ll still get that delightful lightly-charred exterior.
+Did you know that you can easily make restaurant-style malai broccoli right at home, in the air fryer?
+That’s right, no industry tandoor oven needed here but you’ll still get that delightful lightly-charred exterior.
+Plus, you’ll just love how simple this recipe is – marinate, let it rest, and air fry it – that’s it!

 Picture of all the ingredients for malai-broccoli with text to identify them